BreakfastMuffins

 Why did my muffins come out dry?

-Too much almond flour or too little liquid are the most common reasons for these muffins to be dry.
+Too much almond flour or too little liquid are the most common reasons these muffins are dry.
 They might also have been baked for a little too long.

 And our favorite question: Our muffins disappeared, are they magic?